Graham Fenton: International career

 Fenton made his only appearance for the England Under-21s on 15 November 1994 in a 1–0 win against Ireland U-21s at St James' Park, the team included several future full internationals, including Sol Campbell and Nicky Butt.

 Managerial career

 Fenton took over as manager of former Amateur Cup Winners North Shields in April 2012, after previous manager Anthony Woodhouse resigned.
 Fenton took over with 4 games remaining with the club missing out on promotion from a strong position for the second consecutive season.
 Two years later, he led North Shields to winning the Northern League Division Two title and promotion to Division One.
 During the 2014–15 season, Fenton led North Shields to success in the 2015 FA Vase Final, beating Glossop North End 2–1.
+The following season 2015-16 North Shields beat Blyth Spartans in the Northumberland Senior Cup Final.

 On 5 September 2016, Fenton resigned from his role at North Shields and subsequently joined South Shields as a joint manager.
+During the 2016-17 season, South Shields won a historic quadruple which included the Northern League Division 1, Durham Challenge Cup, Northern League Cup and the FA Vase.

-Graham Fenton was sacked by South Shields on Sunday 16th January 2022.
+He was sacked by South Shields on 16 January 2022 and replaced by Kevin Phillips.

+On 16 August 2022, Fenton returned to Blyth Spartans, signing a two-year deal with the club.
+Having kept Blyth in the National League North in the previous season, Fenton was dismissed and placed on gardening leave on 28 December 2023.